 Plate and serve hot with steamed rice

-Here is one without any bizarre or exotic ingredients.
+The next recipe contains no bizarre or exotic ingredients.
 Just plain ground pork, garlic and red chillies.

-Recipe 2: Kang Kong with ground pork
+Recipe: Kang Kong with ground pork stir-fry

 250g water spinach